Infinite Banking With Life Insurance: Definition, Strategy & Example

 INFINITE BANKING EXAMPLE

-After a decade, your policy accumulates approximately $200,000 in cash value, but actual results vary significantly based on policy performance, premium payments, insurance company dividends, fees and market conditions.
+After a decade, your policy accumulates about $200,000 in cash value.
+Actual results differ based on policy performance, premium payments, insurance company dividends, fees and market conditions.
 This example is hypothetical and not a guarantee of actual performance.

 With $200,000 accumulated, you can borrow $50,000 for business opportunities while your cash value continues growing through compound interest despite the outstanding loan.